ghunteranderson/tsugi/README.md

 # Concepts
 * **module** - a collection of classes, interfaces, lists, spaces, and scripts.
-The module can control which types are made public and which remain internal.
 A module should be a coherent group of components serving a similar purpose.
+All files of the same module are stored in a single folder.
+The modules name is derived from the folders name.
 * **class** - a template describing the attributes and behaviors of a particular type of object.
 Multiple objects created from the same class will have the same API available.